-- 1. The Table of Contents, List of Tables, and List of Figures are all hyperlinks, when left mouse clicked on section, table, or figure you will be sent to that page. - 2.
-The blue highlighted text throughout the manual is a hyperlink, when left mouse clicked you will be sent to that page, table, or figure. - 3.
-The panel to the left in the PDF is a bookmarks panel, if you left mouse click on any section/heading in the bookmarks panel you will be sent to that page.
+- 1. The Table of Contents, List of Tables, and List of Figures are all hyperlinks; when mouse is leftclicked on section, table, or figure you will be sent to that page. - 2.
+The blue highlighted text throughout the manual is a hyperlink; when mouse is left-clicked you will be sent to that page, table, or figure. - 3.
+The panel to the left in the PDF is a bookmarks panel, if you left-click on any section/heading in the bookmarks panel you will be sent to that page.